monopoly34/ctf-writeups/picoCTF/crack-the-gate-1/README.md

 ------

 ## Introduction
 Crack The Gate 1 is a Web Exploitation task.
-The goal is to analyze the login portal for vulnerabilites and find a way to bypass the authentication mechanism as `ctf-player@picoctf.org` to retrieve the sensitive data hidden inside.
+The goal is to analyze the login portal for vulnerabilities and find a way to bypass the authentication mechanism as `ctf-player@picoctf.org` to retrieve the sensitive data hidden inside.

 Challenge description: